 Housing costs in Palm Desert are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Palm Desert is a decidedly white-collar city, with fully 88.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Palm Desert is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Palm Desert who work in sales jobs (14.28%), office and administrative support (11.08%), and management occupations (10.56%).
+Palm Desert is a decidedly white-collar city, with fully 88.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Palm Desert is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Palm Desert who work in sales jobs (14.98%), office and administrative support (12.46%), and management occupations (11.81%).

 Another notable thing is that Palm Desert is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Palm Desert’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.